ThatQuiz Test Library Take this test now

 C) The total genetic diversity found within a population.

-D) The genetic makeup of an individual.
+D) The collection of all genes in an organism.

 • 5.
 Which scientist proposed the theory of punctuated equilibrium as a model of evolution?